GDPR

 Where the data subject’s personal data is processed by the Controller for direct marketing purposes (i.e. for sending information letters), the data subject has the right to object at any time to the processing of personal data concerning him or her for such purposes, including profiling, where it is related to direct marketing.
 If the data subject objects to the processing of his or her personal data for direct marketing purposes, the personal data may no longer be processed for those purposes.

-Where the legal basis for the processing of personal data is the legitimate interest of the controller or a third party as referred to in Article 6(1)(f) of the Regulation, a written “interest assessment test” will be carried out pursuant to preamble paragraph 47 and Article 5(2), which the data subject may request.
+Where the legal basis for the processing of personal data is the legitimate interest of the controller or a third party pursuant to Article 6(1)(f) of the Regulation, we will carry out a written “balancing test” in accordance with recital 47 and Article 5(2), which the data subject may request by sending an email to info@aerogate.hu.

 Right to data portability